 - Do they want to study a general vocational course?
 Examples include art & design; business/finance; computing/IT; education; engineering; health & social and sport.

-Additionally, students can use the following websites to get degree ideas based on the subjects they are currently studying:
+- Does your daughter/son want to see where their current subjects can take them?
+Use the following 2 websites to get degree ideas based on the subjects they are currently studying:

-- SACU: sacu-student.com Students need to create an account and then use the “Match your A levels” to get degree subject ideas.
+SACU: https://sacu-student.com/?page_id=5203 Students need to create an account and then use the “Match your A levels” to get degree subject ideas.